 For residents of Nebraska, drug busts along the state’s Interstate 80 may seem like a daily occurrence.
 Although that might be an exaggeration, the truth is that I-80 is a well-known route for drugs coming up from Central and South America that are on route to the east and west coasts of the United States.
 If you were recently stopped along I-80, or anywhere in the State of Nebraska, and charged with a drug-related offense, the most important thing you can do to protect your rights is to consult with an experienced I-80 drug stop lawyer right away.
 The following are summaries of drug busts in Nebraska within the last month.

 Lincoln County Marijuana Bust

 The estimated street value of the marijuana is $108,000.
-The driver, Peter Clifford, 51, of Ramsey, Minnesota, was arrested for possession of marijuana (more than one pound), possession with intent to deliver, and no Drug Tax Stamp.
-Clifford was lodged in the Lincoln County Detention Center.
+The driver, a 51-year old man from Ramsey, Minnesota, was arrested for possession of marijuana (more than one pound), possession with intent to deliver, and no Drug Tax Stamp.
+The defendant was lodged in the Lincoln County Detention Center.

 York County Seizes Over $1 Million in Marijuana

 Authorities have seized 260 pounds of marijuana and arrested a driver in eastern Nebraska’s York County.

 The York News-Times reports that the pot’s estimated street value is $1 million and was found Monday afternoon after a routine traffic stop along Interstate 80, 2 miles west of York.
 A 44-year old Florida resident was arrested and charged with possession of marijuana with intent to deliver.